Uber loses its license to operate in London

 London’s Licensed Taxi Drivers Association (LTDA) pressed TfL to reject a full renewal of Uber’s license — arguing that its model is unlawful and risks public safety, while also pointing to rising numbers of private hire vehicles (PHV) in London as contributing to the city’s congestion and pollution problem.

+In comments supporting TfL’s decision to strip Uber of its license, rival ride-hailing firm mytaxi — which in the UK works exclusively with licensed black cabs in London and has a driver network of over 17,500 — urged Uber passengers “back to black cabs” — and said it would be undercutting UberX prices until the end of the month with a minimum 30% discount off the meter fare.

+“Customers deserve a seamless, technology-enabled fleet of professional taxis with drivers who are proud to offer a superior service and have devoted the equivalent of a degree to their trade.
+That’s what mytaxi is proud to offer in London,” said Andy Batty, UK general manager at mytaxi in a statement.

-Earlier this week TfL announced a new pricing system for PHV licenses, inflating fees for obtaining a license.
+Earlier this week TfL also announced a new pricing system for PHV licenses, inflating fees for obtaining a license.
 TfL said the price rises were necessary to cope with dramatic increases in the numbers of PHVs on London’s roads, noting it had not reviewed prices for PHV licensing since 2013.

 The new regime brings in many more pricing tiers, depending on the size of the fleet being operated.
 The most expensive tier — for operators (such as Uber) that have more than 10,001 vehicles — has risen from around £3,000 under the prior licensing regime to £2.9M.

-While, last year, Uber steered off what could have been a far more major impediment to its business in London when TfL dropped a series of proposed changes to PHV rules — including imposing a five-minute minimum wait period between ordering and obtaining a ride.
+Last year, Uber steered off what could have been a major impediment to its business in London when TfL dropped a series of proposed changes to PHV rules — including imposing a five-minute minimum wait period between ordering and obtaining a ride.

 Although the regulator did push on with other new measures, such as a formal English language requirement for drivers.
-Uber went on to challenge that in court — a challenge that was rejected in March, though Uber said it intended to appeal.
+Uber went on to challenge that in court — a challenge that was rejected in March (though Uber said it intended to appeal).

 Zooming out to the European level, Uber is also awaiting what will be a highly significant ruling by Europe’s top court on the classification of its business — to provide clarity to regulators on whether it’s a transportation company or just an enabling tech platform as Uber tries to claim.

-Note: Update: In a statement, Tom Elvidge, general manager of Uber in London, said: